Why Your Digestive System is Where Health Begins

-Introduction to the Gastrointestinal System
+Introduction to the Digestive System

 We all know that achieving Health has much to do with Nutrition and optimizing nutrient intake, but simply eating the right food does not mean you'll fully digest and absorb it.